Anthology Concept – Brad Miska, Producers – Roxanne Benjamin, Gary Binkow & Brad Miska. Production Company – 8383 Productions.

 Crew: Riley Eisener (Terry), Rylan Logan (Gary), Samantha Gracie (Jen), Cohen King (Randy), Zachary Ford (Shawn), Josh Ingraham (Danny), Jeremie Saunders (Zack)

-The horror anthology has undergone a revival in recent years with efforts such as Chillerama (2011), The Theatre Bizarre (2011), The ABCs of Death (2012) and sequel, the V/H/S series, The Profane Exhibit (2013), Tales of Halloween (2015), Grindsploitation (2016), Holidays (2016) and XX (2017).
-In these, the standard horror anthology has become something where a group of directors with genre credits are brought together and given small-budget funding to make a short on some overarching theme.
-It is starting to resemble a boy’s club where are a number of familiar faces keep reappearing in these anthologies – with Adam Wingard, Ti West, Jason Eisener, Timo Tjahjanto, Yoshio Nishimura, Richard Stanley and Nacho Vigalondo all having delivered episodes in more than one of these, and Wingard in particular turning up in no less than three different anthologies.
+The horror anthology has undergone a revival in recent years with efforts such as Chillerama (2011), The Theatre Bizarre (2011), The ABCs of Death (2012) and sequel, the V/H/S series, The Profane Exhibit (2013), Tales of Halloween (2015), Grindsploitation (2016), Holidays (2016), XX (2017), The Field Guide to Evil (2018), Nightmare Cinema (2018) and Isolation (2021).
+In these, the standard horror anthology has become something where a group of directors with genre backgrounds are brought together and given small-budget funding to make a short on some overarching theme.
+It is starting to resemble a boy’s club where are a number of familiar faces keep reappearing in these anthologies – with Adam Wingard, Ti West, Jason Eisener, Timo Tjahjanto, Yoshio Nishimura, Richard Stanley and Nacho Vigalondo all having delivered episodes in more than one of these, and Wingard in particular delivering episodes in no less than three different anthologies.

-The opening and wraparound segment Tape 49 comes from Simon Barrett, a producer on V/H/S and writer/producer on most of Adam Wingard’s other films, who also wrote the screenplays for Dead Birds (2004), Frankenfish (2004) and Red Sands (2009).
-This feels a more substantial wraparound than the one in V/H/S did, while returning to the theme of people breaking into a house and viewing the tapes they find there.
+The opening and wraparound segment Tape 49 comes from Simon Barrett, a producer on V/H/S and writer/producer on most of Adam Wingard’s other films, who also wrote the screenplays for Dead Birds (2004), Frankenfish (2004), Red Sands (2009) and Temple (2017).
+Returning to the theme of people breaking into a house and viewing the tapes they find there, this feels a more substantial wraparound than the one in V/H/S did.
 This time the episode bothers to wind the show up with a proper resolution that arrives at some shock effect in contrast to the first film where you came to the end and the wraparound just petered out.
 From this, you start to expect promising things from V/H/S/2.

-Adam Wingard, otherwise the director of feature-length films such as Pop Skull (2007), A Horrible Way to Die (2010), You’re Next (2011), The Guest (2014) and Blair Witch (2016), directs the first segment Phase I Clinical Trials.
+Adam Wingard, otherwise the director of feature-length films such as Pop Skull (2007), A Horrible Way to Die (2010), You’re Next (2011), The Guest (2014), Blair Witch (2016) and Godzilla vs. Kong (2021), directs the first segment Phase I Clinical Trials.
 This plays out as a variation on the Pang Brothers’ The Eye (2002) and its dull English-language remake The Eye (2008) in which a woman received a corneal transplant and started seeing ghosts.
 Wingard (who also plays the central character) offers up a Found Footage spin on this where there is also a video camera placed into the eye.
-However, the appearances of the ghosts are routinely handled, there is a nominal rationale offered (and an entirely gratuitous sex scene), before the whole episode is almost instantly forgotten.
+However, the appearances of the ghosts are routinely handled, there is a nominal rationale offered (and an entirely gratuitous sex scene), before the whole episode can be almost instantly forgotten.

-The final episode Slumber Party Alien Abduction comes from Canadian director Jason Eisener, who gained his fame with one of the fake trailers contributed to Grindhouse (2007) that he then expanded out as the full-length Hobo With a Shotgun (2011), which became an international cult hit.
+The final episode Slumber Party Alien Abduction comes from Canadian director Jason Eisener, who gained his fame with one of the fake trailers contributed to Grindhouse (2007) that he then expanded out as the full-length international cult hit Hobo With a Shotgun (2011).
 Slumber Party Alien Abduction starts well with the pranking among the kids and babysitting sister and her boyfriend, which Eisener shoots with a fair verisimilitude.
 With the entry of the Grey aliens, things alas slip into the routine.
 The rest of the episode simply becomes one with aliens pursuing and snatching people.
 Eisener gets a couple of jumps in but the Spielbergian backlit mist effect that accompanies the aliens every time they appear soon starts to feel overdone.